beliargr/workable-movierama/readme.md

 backend/configuration/  # Configuration files for externally provisioning confuguration files to Prometheus, Promtail, Loki and Keycloak frontend/               # Angular frontend
 ```

+## &#x1F6E2; Database

+For better separation of concerns, security and maintenance the application database includes different schemas to support application generated data and data used by supporting service e.g Keycloak

+- **movierama**: Schema for application data.
+- **keycloak**: schema for keycloak generated data.

+In the dockerized deloyment, all data are persisted into the host machine, using mounted volume db-data.

 ---